aadi-droid1126/PennyWise/README.md

 Being transparent about current gaps rather than overstating what's shipped:

-- [ ] PWA install experience needs verification (manifest/icon config)
-- [ ] Tailwind CSS registration needs a final check to confirm all utility classes are building correctly in production
-- [ ] Budget-setting UI (creating/editing a budget from the frontend) is incomplete
-- [ ] Recurring expenses: backend routes not yet implemented
-- [ ] General cleanup pass for dead code
+- [ ] PWA install experience is still broken — `manifest.json` isn't linked from `index.html`, and none of the icon files it references (`icon-16.png` through `icon-512.png`) exist yet; only a source `icon.svg` does
+- [ ] Tailwind is installed but not registered in the Vite build (no plugin in `vite.config.js`, no `@import` in `index.css`).
+Most of the UI uses inline styles or scoped `<style>` blocks so it still renders, but a few components — the goals page, the AI roast card, and the voice button/toast — lean on Tailwind utility classes that currently do nothing
+- [ ] Dashboard still duplicates its own sidebar/topbar instead of using the shared `Layout` component, and the two nav lists have drifted apart — Budgets is currently only linkable from Dashboard's copy
+- [ ] Ambient voice timing is still set to testing values (fires every 15–30s at a 90% chance) rather than the production cadence noted in the code's own comments (90s–4min at 40%)
+- [ ] A few loose ends from the cleanup pass: `html2canvas` and `express-validator` are installed but unused, `hero.png` isn't referenced anywhere, and a stray `icons.svg` sits outside `public/icons/`
+- [ ] `.github/workflows/deno.yml` is a leftover Deno CI workflow — this is a Node/Express project, so it fails on every push/PR as-is

 ---